In 2013, I learned a tough lesson about what happens when businesses don’t answer the “What’s in it for me?” (WIIFM) question in their copywriting…

 Sure, execs liked the ring of ‘modern’ and ‘transformed’.
 They liked the idea of strategic planning, project management and continuous improvement.
 But those concepts were too abstract.
 Too impersonal.

-Day to day, public service leaders are under pressures that have nothing to do with lofty outcomes.
+Day to day, leaders are under pressures that have nothing to do with lofty outcomes.
 They needed to hear that working with us would:

 - Solve painful problems with unions